jahleeljackson/mcp-project/README.md

 uv sync

 # Ensure Ollama is running
-ollama pull mistral:latest  # or your preferred model
+ollama pull gpt-oss  # or your preferred model

 # Start the Ollama MCP Bridge
 ollama-mcp-bridge